vmtk/conda-recipes/README.md

 The source code is available at https://github.com/vmtk/vmtk

+## Conda Build Varients

+This package uses the conda build varients as documented in https://conda.io/docs/user-guide/tasks/build-packages/variants.html.
+Each subdirectory contains the standard meta.yaml, build.sh, & build.bat files, along with a conda_build_config.yaml file.
+The conda_build_config.yaml file contains the specifications for which python/vtk/itk/compilers to use for each respective subdirectory.

+When `conda build .` is called within a subdirectory, each varient of the recipe is rendered.
+This behavior can be observed in a dry run by calling `conda render .`.
+Once the package specifications are rendered, conda will compile each varient in the package as normal.

+## Anaconda Compilers

+With conda build 3.0+, we have transitioned to using the anaconda compiler packages for MacOS and Windows.
+This ensures that package builds are standardized across every machine.

+#### MacOS Builds

+The MacOSX-10.9sdk is required to build packages on MacOS.
+The sdk can be downloaded from the following repository: https://github.com/phracker/MacOSX-SDKs.
+Licensing terms prevent us from including the SDK in this repo.
+As is standard practice, we have chosen the default location for the SDK to reside at `/opt/MacOSX10.9.sdk`.
+If you wish to install this elsewhere, update the locatino in the conda_build_config.yaml files befire trying to compile.

 ## Docker Container

 A docker container has been created containing all the dependencies needed for building the vmtk packages on a linux system.